roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© "Then let's get some sleep," John said.
+"Then let's get some sleep," John said.
 "You've got your first day with the mayor to be tomorrow.
 I have to call him in the morning and see where he wants you to be.
 Do you have something you can wear or do we need to stop by your house in the morning?"

  "Yeah, I have my cutoffs and tube top — the usual Friday uniform," Cori said.
 "I hope that will be OK for Mr. Holman."